 Sports fans know it well, I’m sure, and the insane reservoir of sports knowledge and sardonic wit that made Simmons famous to begin with can be found everywhere he appears on the site.
 The Ringer is also full of articles and podcasts on pop culture, technology, politics, movies, and more, with recurring contributors that have been writing with Simmons for years.

-But what I admire Simmons for most—and listen close if you are in need of a last-minute holiday gift—are his books, from when he was still ascending into the person that he became.
+But what I admire Simmons for most-and listen close if you are in need of a last-minute holiday gift-are his books, from when he was still ascending into the person that he became.
 He hasn’t released a book in almost 10 years, and there were only two, but they are gems.
 While the first is comprised largely of columns he had already written, the second – The Book of Basketball: The NBA According to the Sports Guy – published in 2009, still stands in my mind as one of the most entertaining and fascinating books on basketball (specifically the NBA) that has been written.
+If you are going to get these books as gifts, they pair well with a custom bobblehead and make a cute set.
+You could even put your face on bobbleheads if you wanted to create a personal touch and it might even make your recipient laugh a little.

 Simmons’ personal connection to basketball is so meaningfully drawn, immediately, in admiration of his father (“I hope I can be half as good of a dad” reads the dedication), who purchased season tickets to the Celtics with a tax refund when Simmons was quite young.
 There’s a softness to balance his sharp intellect in The Book of Basketball that Simmons lost somewhere in the ten years following.